rooch-network/flexEmu/docs/components.md

 ## Registers and Stack

-On top of CPU Emulator, OMO provides an abstraction of the stack, as well as more advanced register and memory operations.
+On top of CPU Emulator, flexEmu provides an abstraction of the stack, as well as more advanced register and memory operations.
 This allows us to easily take snapshots of the running state.

 ## OS Interface

-OMO simulates a large number of system calls and guarantees that the calls are idempotent.
+flexEmu simulates a large number of system calls and guarantees that the calls are idempotent.